 Two tools make this recipe super easy for me: my ancient toaster oven and a secondhand stainless steel food mill I found at a yard sale several years ago.

 First, I spread out the tomatoes on the toaster oven baking sheet and drizzle olive oil over them.
-With bigger tomatoes, you’d… Read the rest
+With bigger tomatoes, you’d want to… Read the rest

 For a while, English company Peppersmith offered a plastic-free gum in plastic-free packaging.
 Sadly, the company switched to a synthetic gum base last year, much to the dismay of many of its loyal customers, if the comments in this post are any indication.

 Simply Gum came along with all natural gum in plastic-free packaging.
-But many people are concerned that the sweetener used is cane sugar, which is bad for dental… Read the rest
+But many people are concerned that the sweetener used is cane sugar, which is bad for dental hygiene.… Read the rest

 Since writing my book Plastic-Free, I’ve had multiple requests for a condensed version with just the basics for getting started.
 My answer is usually, “Great idea.
 How about you write it?”
 Because seriously, we need as many plastic-free voices in the media as possible.
 And to be honest, I get tired of hearing my own voice.
 Well, now someone else gone and written the shorter guide that people have been clamoring for.

 In her new, brightly illustrated digital ebook That’s a Wrap, Australian blogger Lindsay Miles includes basic information about problems with plastic (as well as the drawbacks to recycling and plant-based plastics) and why you’d want to reduce your use of it.
 (Scroll down for purchase link at bottom of page.)